 Eric Davis, for all of the signal photos he sent in!

-Thanks to Jim Mihalek for the photo at the top of the page, looking east across the Deshler crossing, while everything was still all CPL's!
+Thanks to Jim Mihalek for several of the photos, including the top of the page, looking east across the Deshler crossing, while everything was still all CPL's!

 Michael Maurer, for suggesting I add the angle of the diamond.... great idea, Thanks!

 Dusk comes to Deschler... there's a small pond adjacent to signal #4.....

 SB freight passing signals at 6, a little fuzzy...

 NB to EB Interlocking colorlight along with EB Interlockers